|Ellie and friends using their Anchor Buddies at Fossil Bay, Sucia Island State Park, Washington|

 Simply put, the Anchor Buddy can be thought of as an anchor rope that stretches.
 It allows you to anchor your boat about 35 feet offshore, in water deep enough to keep it safe from rocky beaches, boat wakes and wind.
 Its stretchiness allows you to pull the boat to shore (stretching the Anchor Buddy), where you can board, depart, or load and unload gear.
 When you’re finished, the Anchor Buddy retracts, automatically pulling your boat back out to deeper water.
 The Anchor Buddy also allows many boats to anchor close together without bumping into each other, as you can see in the photo above.

 The anchor buddy is constructed of 3/8 inch diameter surgical tubing surrounded by a woven poly outer sleeve.
 The tubing stretches like a bungee cord while the outer sleeve limits how far the cord can stretch (to prevent breakage) and provides great strength when the Anchor Buddy is stretched to its maximum length.

 The Anchor Buddy connects between your anchor chain and rode.
 Here you can see the setup I use on my 15’ John Welsford designed Navigator yawl.

 My anchor is shackled to 10 feet of ¼ inch chain.
 The chain is connected to one end of the Anchor Buddy (yellow).
 Additional Anchor Buddies can be connected in series if desired, with each additional Buddy providing an additional 35 feet of stretch.
 An anchor swivel is attached to the other end of the Buddy, followed by 100 feet of 3/8 inch nylon rode.
-When anchoring close to shore, I find that 100 feet of rode is nearly always sufficient, but I also carry along an additional 100 feet of rope for use when anchoring out or when towing.
+When anchoring close to shore, I find that 100 feet of rode is nearly always sufficient, but I also carry along an additional 100 feet of rope in case I need more, and for use when anchoring out in deeper water.

 Deploying the Anchor Buddy